British candy is some of the best candy in the world. But which British candy is the best? We sampled dozens of British sweets and rank our favorites.

 Unlike traditional picnics eaten outdoors, the Cadbury Picnic bar tastes just as good when it’s eaten inside.
 The name derives from ‘Peanuts In Caramel Nougat In Chocolate’ but this acronym is incomplete since the bar also contains puffed rice and raisins.

 Cadbury has been producing Picnic bars since it bought Australia’s MacRobertson Chocolates in 1967 but love for this bar pre-dates the acquisition.
 Cadbury made waves with its slogan declaring that the Picnic bar is ‘deliciously ugly’.
 Proving that beauty is in the eye of the beholder, we consider this bar to be beautifully delicious.
 We made it look pretty darn beautiful – see photo below – if we do say so ourselves.

-We had never tasted the Cadbury Picnic until this year and were pleasantly surprised by the bar’s simultaneously salty and sweet flavors as well as its pleasant mouth feel.
-Daryl declared it to be his favorite during our taste test, which says a lot.
+We had never tasted the Cadbury Picnic until our taste test and were pleasantly surprised by the bar’s simultaneously salty and sweet flavors as well as its pleasant mouth feel.
+Daryl declared it to be his favorite, which says a lot.

 3. Cadbury Dairy Milk Marvellous Creations – Jelly Popping Candy

 The Cadbury Dairy Milk Marvellous Creations – Jelly Popping Candy bar takes Cadbury’s simple Dairy Milk bar to a marvelous level by adding fruit flavored jellies, crispy coated cocoa bites and popping candy (similar to pop rocks) to the milk chocolate mix.
 The result is a chocolate bar that Mindi always chooses first during trips to the UK.

 Marvellous (the British spelling of marvelous) isn’t a word to use lightly.
 We could say more but the name says it all.